inanevin/LinaGX/README.md

 # Feature Highlights

-- **Common API:** Unified API that brings key features from Vulkan and DX12 together, aimed at choosing the most flexible ways to program graphics code.
-For example, resource binding is handled with Descriptor Sets, meanwhile queue syncronization API is similar to how DX12 works.
+- **API**:
+  - Unified cross-platform API bringing the key features from modern graphics backends.
+  - Supports both compile-time and runtime selection of graphics backends.

+- **Shaders**:
-- **Shader Cross-compilation:** Write shaders in GLSL, LinaGX compiles them into SPIRV for Vulkan, IDxc Blob for DX12, and MSL for Metal, with support for serialization and reuse.
+  - Write shaders in GLSL, LinaGX cross-compiles to SPIRV, IDxC or MSL depending on the platform, with serialization support.
-- **Shader Reflection and Pipeline Automation:** Offers an option for manual pipeline layout and vertex input definition, or automated creation using shader reflection info from SPIRV-Cross.
+  - Shader reflection through SPIRV-Cross.
+  - Automatic pipeline/root signature creation through reflection info, or possibility to manually define the layout.

+- **Render Loop**
-- **Render Loops:** Manages image acquisition, synchronization with image and presentation semaphores, work submission, and buffering for multiple frames-in-flight internally.
+  - Internally manages image acquisition, image and presentation semaphores and synchronization.
-- **Command Streams:** Use Command Stream API to simply record commands into a stream object & dump them into work submission anytime you want.
+  - Hides the details of buffering multiple frames-in-flight from the user.
+  - Extremely simple API to submit GPU work and perform presentation.

+- **Commands**
+  - Easy to use Command Stream API for recording gpu work.

+- **Queues**
-- **Queue Management and User Semaphores:** Enables creation of multiple device queues with internal management of physical queues, complemented by custom user semaphores for synchronizing CPU and GPU work.
+  - Enables creation of multiple device queues with internal management of physical queues.
+  - Multi-threaded work submission on queues, complemented by custom user semaphores for explicit CPU/GPU synchronization.

+- **Swapchain**
-- **Swapchains:** Simplifies swapchain creation and management, including resize operations and presentation handling.
+  - Simplifies creation and management of swapchains & presentation, including handling of resize operations.

+- **Resources**
-- **Resources:** Facilitates easy creation of CPU/GPU resources and transfer operations over copy queues, handling any necessary staging buffers, particularly for texture copying.
+  - Easy creation of CPU/GPU resources, automatic handling of any intermediate buffers.

-- **Utilities:** Provides utilities for loading textures, generating mipmaps and loading/parsing GLTF models.
+- **Utilities**
+  - Texture loading, CPU mipmap generation and GLTF loading/parsing utilities.

+- **Windowing and Input**
-- **Windowing and Input:** Supports creation of multiple application windows in native or borderless styles, along with comprehensive input callbacks and state polling/querying.
+  - Window API for creating multiple application windows in native or custom styles.
+  - Input callbacks and state polling.

 # Platform Support & Min Specs

 **Source code is tested with compilers:**